|Day 1||Explore the city of Bilbao||Bilbao|

 Day 2: Coast of Biscay & Getaria

 Starting from Bilbao, we will go to Donostia through the amazing Coast of Biscay.
-On our way, we will visit the impressive World Heritage Bridge of Biscay, Getxo, the astonishing San Juan de Gaztelugatxe island, Bermeo, Mundaka and the famous village of Gernika.
+On your way, visit the impressive World Heritage Bridge of Biscay, Getxo, the astonishing San Juan de Gaztelugatxe island, Bermeo, Mundaka, and the famous village of Gernika.

-In the afternoon, right by the ocean, the pretty town of Getaria will be our host town for tonight.
-After an intense and very interesting day, time to enjoy an amazing dinner in one of the very prestigious restaurants of this charming fishing town where the best fish of the region is well prepared in the barbecues.
+In the afternoon, right by the ocean, the pretty town of Getaria will be your host town for tonight.
+After an intense and very interesting day, time to enjoy an amazing dinner in one of the very prestigious restaurants of this charming fishing town where the best fish of the region is prepared on the barbecue.

 Day 3: San Sebastian

 In the morning you'll meet a private guide and enjoy a half-day guided tour of San Sebastian.
 Walking around will give you a sense of the layout of the city, which lies on the Bay of Biscay and is nestled amid rolling green hills.
 The tour will take you around the famous Parte Vieja ("Old Quarter"), which is situated in the east of the city between the ocean and the River Urumea.